Am I guaranteed a prescription (where required) and treatment?

 How does Hair Loss treatment work with Stagger?

-Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive hair loss treatment from an Australian-based GP.
+Stagger uses a secure, digital health platform to provide a discreet, convenient, and affordable way for you to receive hair loss treatment from an Australian-based clinician.
 All without leaving the couch.

 Your treatment plan will include a great deal of information about hair loss.
 It is important you take the time to read it all.

 What treatments does Stagger offer for hair loss?

 Our medical team may prescribe prescription medication to treat male pattern hair loss (androgenic alopecia).
 This medication helps patients maintain the hair they have and prevent further loss and possibly regrow some hair in areas where it has been lost.

 While prescription treatment has proven successful in reducing further loss, they may also prescribe Minoxidil 5% non-prescription as a topical or capsule treatment, which has been proven as one of the most effective treatments for re-growing your hair.